4 Steps to Accomplish HALT

 Step 3 — Apply Stresses and Monitor Performance

-Create a means to apply the stresses which permits increasing the stresses levels in increments and the ability to return to nominal, when necessary.
+Create a means to apply the stresses which permit increasing the stresses levels in increments and the ability to return to nominal, when necessary.
 Determine how you will monitor the product’s performance as you need to know when the applied stress causes an anomaly or failure.

-Create a plan that starts with the least likely to cause a failure stress first and expose to levels which are not likely to causes failures.
+Create a plan that starts with the least likely to cause a failure stress first and expose to levels that are not likely to causes failures.
 Maybe only to the expected range of normal operating stress levels.
 Do this for each of the selected stresses.

 With each application of stress monitor the product’s performance.
 With each anomaly or failure start the failure analysis process by gathering data about the symptoms and applied stress.

 On failure, return the stress levels to nominal values.
 If the product returns to operation, thus defining the operational limit for that stress.
-If the product does not return to operation, it defined as a destruct limit.
+If the product does not return to operation, it is defined as a destruct limit.

 Step 4 — Do the Failure Analysis on Every Anomaly or Failure

 Starting as the testing identifies operating or destruct limits, the failure analysis continues after rate actual testing.
-Conduct thorough failure analysis in order to determine the root causes of the failures.
+Conduct a thorough failure analysis in order to determine the root causes of the failures.

-The intent is to understand the failures well enough to permit the development team to design out the possibility of the failure occurring in the future, or to at least mitigate the effects of the failure on product performance.
+The intent is to understand the failures well enough to permit the development team to design out the possibility of the failure occurring in the future or to at least mitigate the effects of the failure on product performance.